normanzb/amdshim/README.md

 amdshim
 =======

-super small amd shim with path resolution
+Super small amd shim with path resolution, embed to make you lib smaller!